Jamaica Resident Representative Site

 Jamaica and The IMF

-Press Release: IMF Executive Board Approves US$932.3 Million Arrangement under the Extended Fund Facility for Jamaica
+Press Release: IMF Completes First Review under Extended Fund Facility Arrangement for Jamaica and Approves US$30.6 Million Disbursement

 Regional Economic Outlook: Western Hemisphere